Growing Degree Days Calculator

 Formula Core:

 For a modified crop average with base 50 F and cap 86 F, a day with low 61 F and high 88 F uses 61 and 86.
 The daily GDD is ((61 + 86) / 2) - 50 = 23.5 F-day.
-Negative daily values are floored to zero, so a cold day does not subtract from the seasonal total.
+A cold day cannot subtract from the running total because the daily contribution is floored at zero.

 | Weather row type | Simple average | Upper-cap average | Modified crop average |